lexiconhq/lexicon/documentation/docs/tutorial/install-prose.md

 Similarly, if you set it up in the cloud, and all you have is an IP address with Prose listening on port 80, you would navigate to something like [http://174.31.92.1](http://174.31.92.1).

-Once the GraphQL Playground loads, you can test out some example queries and mutations, including logging into Discourse through Prose.
+Once the [GraphiQL](https://www.graphql-yoga.com/docs/features/graphiql) interface loads, you can test out some example queries and mutations, including logging into Discourse through Prose.

 ### Login